minprog/platforms/django/lectures/sql/index.md

 ![admin table](admin1.png)

-heck out [Django’s admin documentation](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/) to find more ways to customize the admin app.
+heck out [Django's admin documentation](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/) to find more ways to customize the admin app.

 ## Users

-The last thing we’ll discuss in lecture today is the idea of authentication, or allowing users to log in and out of a website.
-Fortunately, Django makes this very easy for us, so let’s go through an example of how we would do this.
-We’ll start by creating a new app called `users`.
-Here we’ll go through all the normal steps of creating a new app, but in our new `urls.py` file, we’ll add a few more routes:
+The last thing we'll discuss in lecture today is the idea of authentication, or allowing users to log in and out of a website.
+Fortunately, Django makes this very easy for us, so let's go through an example of how we would do this.
+We'll start by creating a new app called `users`.
+Here we'll go through all the normal steps of creating a new app, but in our new `urls.py` file, we'll add a few more routes:

     urlpatterns = [
         path('', views.index, name="index"),